9iui/Terraform-/README.md

 ## Projects

-1. `example-01`: A simple Terraform project that creates an AWS EC2 instance.
+1. `example-01`: A Terraform project to create a vitual network, subnet, security group and virtual machine .
-2. `example-02`: A Terraform project that creates a VPC, subnets, and an EC2 instance in AWS.
+2. `example-02`: A Terraform project that creates a vm and automatically install

 ## Conclusion